jashansidhu92/Sidhu_Jashanpreet_ISD_Assignment-1/OneDrive/Desktop/rrc/sem 2/isd/projects/assignment-1/README.md

 ## Polymorphism
 Polymorphism in the BankAccount subclasses is achieved through method overriding.
 The BankAccount class defines an abstract method get_service_charges(), which is implemented differently in each subclass (e.g., ChequingAccount, SavingsAccount, InvestmentAccount).
 Each subclass provides its own logic for calculating service charges, but the method signature remains the same.

+## Strategy Pattern
+In this application, the Strategy Pattern is used to encapsulate the different algorithms for calculating service charges based on varying account conditions.
+The Strategy Pattern allows the service charge calculation logic to be separated from the main account logic, making it more flexible and maintainable.